llacroix/wsapp/README.md

 Currently, it's only possible to run it in a single process environment.
 But implementation with a multi process environment is planned as it's the whole point of this project.
 It's just that the simple implementation is simpler to implement obviously.
+What's important is that while this library will handle certain use cases.
+It is developped in mind that it would be integrated in an application instead of having an application integrated into wsapp.
+It is expected that the interfaces can be implemented to suit your needs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>